dpshade/permaweb-llm-fuel/README.md

 ### Architecture

-The Permaweb LLMs Builder uses a hybrid approach for documentation indexing:
+The Permaweb LLMs Builder uses a streamlined approach for documentation indexing:

-- **📁 Public Access**: `public/docs-index.json` - Accessible at `/docs-index.json` for external API access
+- **📁 Public Access**: `public/docs-index.json` - Accessible at `/docs-index.json` for frontend consumption and external API access
-- **⚡ Build-time Import**: `src/data/index.json` - Used for build-time imports in Astro components
+- **🔄 Automatic Generation**: Crawl processes generate and maintain the index file automatically
-- **🔄 Automatic Sync**: Build processes maintain both files in sync
+- **⚡ Optimized Loading**: Frontend loads the index via fetch for dynamic content rendering

-This ensures the documentation index is available both for static API access and optimized build-time compilation.
+This simplified structure eliminates redundancy while maintaining all functionality.